see fecal immunochemical test.

 a gel-filled disc of cartilage that sits between bones of the spine (vertebrae) and allows them to move more easily.
 Discs also act as shock absorbers and have ligaments to hold the vertebrae together.
 See also vertebra, spinal cord.

 small, finger-like, non-cancerous growths in the breast ducts that may cause a clear or bloody nipple discharge.
 These are most often found in women 45 to 50 years of age.
-A woman who has had papillomas has a slightly increased risk of breast cancer.
+A woman who has had several papillomas has a slightly increased risk of breast cancer.
 See also duct.

 see carcinoma in situ.